Hardship

 - discrimination based on religion, gender, or something else

-- laws, practices or customs in a woman’s home country that might put her at risk of abuse or social stigma
+- laws, practices, or customs that might put the applicant at risk of abuse or social stigma

 Previous page Next page